 How does He give peace then?
 One way is through the time spent with Him.
 He prepares for the day ahead so we can act and react with peace at our center.
 I love how Lysa reminds us that "He knows things and see things for which I need to be prepared."
 I can forget that at 7am God already knows what I will incur at 12pm, 5pm, 8pm.
 Seeking God will fill me with more of Him and prepare me with what I need to handle that day.
 He has shown me that when I forgo our time together, I forgo my preparedness and enter chaos.

 O LORD, you have searched me and you know me.
 You know when I sit and when I rise; you perceive my thoughts from afar.
 You discern my going out and my lying down; you are familiar with all my ways.
 Before a word is on my tongue you know it completely, O Lord.
-Psalm 139:1-4
+Psalm 139:1-4 [my emphasis]

 "He loves us enough to desire to protect us from our natural-flesh responses."
 Oh yes Lord, how I need Your protection from my own fleshly responses, from my flesh period.